urbanjost/M_flatten/README.md

  a=          12 b3=           9          10          11          12
 ```

+Generally when using sequence association and rank mismatch:

+ + Place the "wanted" procedure in a seperate file without an
+   interface, like you often would with F77 code.

+ + Declare the dummy argument dimension with an asterisk (*).

+ + Pass the number of elements as a new argument.

+ + Pass the first element of the array or array section explicitly
+   (this is the part known as sequence association).

+You might have to add a compiler-specific option depending on how much the
+compiler wants to prevent you from using sequence association.

 ## Alternative 2: Experimental method proposed for F202Y

 Using GNU Fortran (GCC) 16.0.0 20250727 (experimental) and a compiler
 switch to allow using proposed features lets you try a proposed
 feature now that simplifies using assumed rank targets, eliminating
 the SELECT RANK requirement.